Adaptive-Lambda-SISS-Framework/Adaptive-Lambda-SISS-Framework/ReadMe.md

-This is the implementation of the **"Adaptive-$\lambda$ SISS for DDPM & VAE"** paper that can be viewed in this link.
+﻿This is the implementation of the **"Adaptive-$\lambda$ SISS for DDPM & VAE"** paper that can be viewed in this link.
 **Collaborators:**
 - [MohammadParsa Dini](https://github.com/MohammadParsaTheFirst)
 - [Human Jafari](https://github.com/houman-the-human)